ptomulik/testmd/rst/README.rst

 Overwiev
 --------

+Having an IMAP folder, where I collect the samples forwarded by my users, the **Resubmit** tool unpacks all attached messages (spam samples) from emails herein, for each spam sapmle composes a **New** message with the spam sample attached to it and sends it to the specified destination.

 I found this extension useful in the following scenario.
-My users send me spam samples, and I have to resubmit it to McAfee.
+My users send me spam samples and I have to resubmit it to McAfee.
 According to their article `Best Practices - Submitting spam samples to McAfee`_, the samples should be included as attachments into **new** messages.
 The emails with samples should originate from a customer address (e.g. *admin@example.com*) known to McAfee.

 So, this is basically job for a tool such as **Resubmit** add-on.
-Having an IMAP folder, where I collect the samples forwarded by my users, the **Resubmit** tool unpacks all attached messages (spam samples) from emails herein, for each spam sapmle composes a **New** message with the spam sample attached to it and sends it to the specified destination.

 More details
 ------------